Good projective witnesses: Questions

 \section{Questions}

-In this section, we state some of the remaining open questions. \begin{enumerate} \item Can one construct in $ZFC$ a countable cofinitary group which can not be enlarged to a Borel MCG?
-Note that in $L$, every countable group can be enlarged to a $\mathbf{\Pi}^1_1$ MCG. \item Can we add a countable cofinitary group which cannot be enlarged to a $\mathbf{\Pi}^1_1$ MCG using forcing? \item Is there a model where $2^\omega > \omega_1$ and every cofinitary group $\mathcal G_0$ of size $<2^\omega$ is a subgroup of a definable MCG \emph{of the same size} as $\mathcal G_0$? \item Suppose that $\alpha< 2^\omega$ is a cardinal and there is a $\Sigma^1_2$ MCG of size $\alpha$.
-Is there a $\Pi^1_1$ MCG of size $\alpha$? \item Is there a model where there is a projective MCG of size $\alpha$ with $\omega_1<\alpha<2^\omega$ but there is no MED family of size $\alpha$? \end{enumerate}
+In this section, we state some of the remaining open questions. \begin{enumerate} \item Can one construct in $\ZFC$ (or just $\ZF$) a countable cofinitary group which can not be enlarged to a Borel MCG?
+Recall here that in contrast to, e.g., MAD families, there \emph{are} Borel MCGs---yet the known ones are of a very special form, and it is completely unknown when one can extend a \emph{given} countable cofinitary group to a maximal \emph{Borel} one.
+Note that in $L$, every countable group can be enlarged to a $\mathbf{\Pi}^1_1$ MCG. \item It is not even known whether a countable group which cannot be enlarged to a $\mathbf{\Pi}^1_1$ MCG exists in a forcing extension.
+Even the following is not known: Is it consistent with $\ZFC$ (or $\ZF$) that there exists a countable cofinitary group which cannot be enlarged to a Borel MCG? \item Is there a model where $2^\omega > \omega_1$ and every uncountable cofinitary group $\mathcal G_0$ of size $<2^\omega$ is a subgroup of a MCG \emph{of the same size} as $\mathcal G_0$?
+The analogue question for MAD families is also open; the latter question was originally posed by Fuchino, Geschke, Guzman and Soukup (see~\cite{OGSFSGLS}).

+\item Suppose there is a $\Sigma^1_2$ MCG of size $<\mathfrak c$.
+Is there a $\Pi^1_1$ MCG of size $<\mathfrak c$?
+Without the requirement on the cardinalities of the groups the question becomes trivial, since there exists a Borel MCG of size $\mathfrak c$.
+For MAD families the answer is positive, as follows from a result of the fourth author (see~\cite{AT}).

+\item Is there a model where there is a MCG of size $\alpha$ with $\omega_1<\alpha<2^\omega$ but there is no MED family of size $\alpha$? \end{enumerate} For many of the above questions, it is also interesting to restrict the question to \emph{projective} MCG, MED families, etc.